 Bereavement programs from palliative services may last for months or as long as the family requires it.

-Contrary to popular belief, palliative care does not promote dying, nor is it provided only for the dying.
-It is a specialized form of medical care that aims to treat the patient’s disease and bring relief from its symptoms.
-All these, while also focusing on the patient and their family’s psychological, emotional, and spiritual needs.
+Contrary to popular belief, palliative care does not promote dying, nor is it only provided for the terminally ill.
+It is a specialized form of medical care that is useful in treating people with all sorts of illnesses, including cancer or heart disease, and provides relief from symptoms, including pain and discomfort.
+All these, while also focusing on the psychological, emotional, and spiritual needs of patients and their families.

-If you think you or a loved one can benefit from such services, then don’t hesitate to get in touch with us.
+If you think you or a loved one can benefit from palliative care services, then don’t hesitate to get in touch with us.

 Cardinal Hospice is a hospice and palliative care organization that provides the highest quality of care to patients with life-limiting conditions.
-We believe that each patient deserves the best end-of-life plan and services in line with their wishes.
+We believe that each patient deserves end-of-life care plans and services that are in line with their wishes.

-Contact us now so you can talk to our compassionate staff members or visit our website to learn more about the 5 stages of our palliative care services.
+Contact us today by calling (248) 329-0483 (Oxford, MI office) or (248) 329-0483 (Bay City, MI office) so you can talk to our compassionate staff members or visit our website to learn more about the 5 stages of our palliative care services.